The Cosmopolitan Attitude of Ahimsa

 At home in a foreign language?

 When we have to express ourselves in a foreign language, we may feel insecure.
 But in this uncertainty, we can also uncover the taken-for-granted of those, who feel at home in their language.
 When Heidegger remarked that humans are characterized by the fact that they are at home in language, was he also thinking of those who have to find a new home?
-Or of those who do not feel at home in the language, in which they want to make themselves understood?
+Or of those who do not feel at home in the language, in which in which they wish to be understood?

 That is where the question of hospitality begins: Must we ask the foreigner to understand us, to speak our language, in all the senses of this term, in all its possible extensions, before being able and to be able to welcome him into our country?
 If he was already speaking our language, with all that implies, if we already shared everything that is shared with a language, would the foreigner still be a foreigner?
 5